 - Understanding aspirations and providing a career path keeps them inspired

-- Flexible work schedules show trust and reinforce value of work/life balance
+- Flexible work schedules show trust and reinforce the value of work/life balance

 Ultimately, you want to craft an atmosphere that supports happy, productive employees.
-It can be beneficial to collaborate with experts who understand HR best practices.
-Working with a PEO (professional employer organization), specifically GMS, companies can outsource all or part of their HR to help assist with building these cultures and programs to retain employees.
+Collaborating with experts who understand HR best practices can be beneficial Working with a professional employer organization (PEO), specifically GMS, allows business owners to outsource all or part of their HR to help build these cultures and programs to retain employees.

-Give us the opportunity to explain how we can better your turnover rate and help your business retain employees to create efficiency and longevity.
+Let us help improve your turnover rates and help your business retain employees to create efficiency and longevity.
 Contact us today to learn more about how GMS can help your business.